ello/wtf/_posts/help/2014-10-15-blocking-and-reporting.md

 ## How can I BLOCK or MUTE someone who is annoying me?

-From a user’s profile page, click the three dots next to the FOLLOW button.
+From a profile page, click the three dots next to the FOLLOW button.

 ![Block and Mute buttons](http://i.imgur.com/armZsIj.png?1)